9 Habits of Effective Dental Assistants

 #2.
 BE PROACTIVE

 Being proactive can help you grow as an individual and prepare you to deliver the best dental care possible.
-Proactive dental assistants are those who are ready to help people, always on their feet, and problem solve on the go.
+Proactive dental assistants are those who are ready to help people, always on their feet, and problem-solver on the go.

 If you are not a proactive person, it is time to start becoming more proactive or think about a new career choice.
 Sitting back and waiting for others to make decisions for you will only hinder your career in this field.